Paragon Legal

 To find a shelter near you, visit the ASPCA.

 Loneliness is a very real condition.
-According to the CDC, feeling socially disconnected contributes to poor health, including heart attacks, can contribute to dementia, increases risk of suicide, and raises likelihood of strokes.
-This is particularly true among people of color, LGBTQ people and immigrants who are already socially isolated.
+According to the CDC, feeling socially disconnected contributes to poor health, including heart attacks, can contribute to dementia, increases the risk of suicide, and raises the likelihood of strokes.
+This is particularly true among people of color, LGBTQ people, and immigrants who are already socially isolated.

 To help combat this scourge, consider spending an afternoon or weekend writing or designing special notes for a local nursing home.
 Even if you don’t know who you’re specifically addressing, a note saying “I’m thinking of you” can go a long way to the reader.